danielmcmillan/davis-weather/README.md

 - RXD0 pin 5 to ESP TX
 - TXD0 pin 6 to ESP RX

+The second serial port is used, since first one is used for debugging.

 ## davis-lib

 Javascript library for working with data collected from the Davis weather station.